Contributing¶

 and chmod -R o+w /app

 to ensure the webserver can write to the storage folder.
+We recommend doing all file changes inside the container to minimize permission issues.

 Run unit tests¶